California

 Silver Strand State Beach, Coronado Island, California

-During a recent visit, I delighted in finding several whole sand dollars during my walk.
+During a recent visit, I was delighted to find several whole sand dollars during my walk.
 Though protected by state law, I found lots of shells along the beach.

 Moonstone Beach in California.
 Top beaches in the US for families.